 International keyboard layouts

-Inspired by Steffens EurKEY, I wanted to see if the compact Voyager could fit even more languages, while still keeping all symbols needed for daily use and programming, and without crazy layering.
+Inspired by Steffens EurKEY, I wanted to fit a multilingual layout in the compact Voyager, while still keeping all symbols needed for daily use and programming, and without crazy layers.

 Goals, and non-goals